AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/README.md

 1. Loaded each file using **Get data Tab**, I chose _text/csv_
 2. I loaded the file into PowerQery Editor for cleaning using Data type detection-: "Based on entire dataset"
 ### Employee.csv
-- Corrected data types for each columns
+- Corrected data types for each column
 - Renamed column headings for clarity and consistency
 - Checked for missing values, duplicates and Nulls, found none.
 - Standardized the **_Date of Birth_** column that had different delimeters seperating the values
-- splitted the column to suit the date format on PowerBi desktop, then I was able to change the data type.
+- Splitted the column to suit the date format on PowerBi desktop, then I was able to change the data type.

 DATASET BEFORE CLEANING         |        DATASET AFTER CLEANING :-------------------------------:|:---------------------------------:
 ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/employee%20csv%20dataset%20before%20cleaning.png) | ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/Employee%20Data%20set%20after%20cleaning.png)
 ### Salary.csv
-- Corrected data types for each columns
+- Corrected data types for each column
 - Renamed column headings for Clarity and consistency
 - Checked for missing values and duplicates, there was none
 - For the Nulls present I used **_Keep rows tab_** from **HOME** to keep the 100 valid rows and removed the 99 rows of nulls